 Sure, I know.
 You have a friend, relative, etc who can build a website for $500.
 But what will a site like that look like?
 Will it fairly represent your business?
 And, isn’t that money that could be put into something else that would have a higher payback?

-Costs for developing a small business website vary dramatically, but you can expect to pay at least $3500 for a functional, reasonably attractive website.
+Costs for developing a small business website vary dramatically, but you can expect to pay between $4000 and $10,000 for a functional, reasonably attractive website.
 More in a larger city.
 A nicer site with more functionality, more pages, and some nice visual impact can easily cost over $100,000.
 You can use offshore developers to save money, but you’ll have more hassles and it takes longer.

 Website proponents will argue you can build a WordPress blog for next to nothing.
 While that’s technically true, is that the image you want for your company?
 Take a look at some blogs, especially the free WordPress themes, and you’ll see these aren’t particularly attractive.
 And, to get the functionality you need, you’ll have to pay for a theme and customize it heavily.
 Do you know how to do that?